ayushshrivastv/OpenAPI-Integration-with-DocC/Sources/SymbolGraphDebug/README.md

 - **validate-relationships**: Validates all relationships in a symbol graph
 - **show-symbol**: Shows detailed information about a specific symbol
 - **show-http**: Shows HTTP-specific information for API endpoints
+- **unified**: Analyzes a collection of symbol graphs and identifies relationship issues
+- **openapi-debug**: Specialized debug tool for OpenAPI to SymbolGraph conversion issues

 ## Findings